holderbaum-io/think-about-website/content/en/consensus.md

 reached at a fixed position which will be communicated in advance.
 They will also be available via a phone number which will be published here as well.

-All collaborators of the conference can enable the contact with them as well.
+One can also contact the Awareness Team through any of the other conference officials (people working at the conference).

-The awareness-team can warn offenders or exclude them from the conference with no refund!
+The Awareness Team may warn offenders or exclude them from the conference with no refund.

 Further details about our Awareness-Structure and our conduct during incidents will be published here in the future.

-You can contact us before or after the conference as well!
+You can contact us before or after the conference as well.

-The organization team can be reached via mail under the following addresses:
+The organization team may be reached via mail under the following addresses:

 [chrissi@think-about.io](mailto:chrissi@think-about.io) ([GPG](/assets/chrissi.asc))
 [jakob@think-about.io](mailto:jakob@think-about.io) ([GPG](/assets/jakob.asc))
 [andreas@think-about.io](mailto:andreas@think-about.io) ([GPG](/assets/andreas.asc))

-External organizations can be reached as well – a list of recommendations will be provided here soo
+We shall soon be providing a list of external organizations you may also wish to contact.

 # Message of Empowerment {#empowerment}

 [Back to top](#backtotop)

 You don't have to be able to hack NASA in order to be a part of the Think About! conference.
-As long as you are considerate of others and intend to learn, you have a place here..
+As long as you are considerate of others and intend to learn, you have a place here.

 You have the right to decide when, where and by whom you want to be photographed or filmed.
-If you prefer not to be photographed or filmed at all – we provide colour-coded conference lanyards to communicate your preferences.
+We have available colour-coded conference lanyards for anyone who would prefer not to be photographed or filmed.

 You have the right to be treated fairly.
-Nobody hast he right to threaten you or scare you.
+Nobody has the right to threaten you or scare you.
 No matter how.
 Nobody is allowed to blackmail you, treat you poorly or hurt you.
 You decide what goes beyond your limits, nobody else.

 You have the right to decide how close people can be to you.
-Nobody is allowed to touch you, massage you, caress you, kiss you or push you to do so to someone else.
+Nobody is allowed to touch you, massage you, caress you, kiss you without your consent, or push you to do so to someone else.

-You have the right to say NO and to resist when someone oversteps your borders, hurts your feelings or those of someone else!
+You have the right to say NO and to resist when someone oversteps your borders, hurts your feelings or those of someone else.
 You can say NO with facial expressions, words or body language.
 Even if you have said YES before.

 Adapted from Amyna e.V., Institute for prevention of sexual abuse via